department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 ### M

 - manufacturing: Use "making."
-***[Danielle note: Removed "maximum" entry; confirmed with Beth that it's not needed]***
 - may: See entry for "can."
 - Military Occupation Code (MOC) ***[Danielle question: Move to acronyms section?]***
 - Million Veteran Program (MVP) ***[Danielle question: Move to acronyms section?]***
 - MISSION Act: Refer to it by the official short title, VA MISSION Act.
 (The full name of the bill is the "John S. McCain III, Daniel K. Akaka, and Samuel R. Johnson VA Maintaining Internal Systems and Strengthening Integrated Outside Networks Act of 2018.")
 - Montgomery GI Bill Active Duty (MGB-AD) ***[Danielle question: Move to acronyms section?]***
 - Montgomery GI Bill Selected Reserve (MGB-SR) ***[Danielle question: Move to acronyms section?]***
-- My HealtheVet: In body copy, headlines, and user interface elements such as links, buttons, and navigation, do not italicize the "e" between Health and Vet.
-The middle "e" is italicized only in the logo.
+- My HealtheVet: Do not italicize the joining "e" between "Health" and "Vet" in body copy, headlines, and user interface elements such as links, buttons, and navigation.
+The joining "e" is italicized only in the logo.

 ### N

-- National Guard: Can also use "Guard." ***[Danielle note: Added per recent SME conversation.]***
+- National Guard: Can also use "Guard."
 - new claim: Define on first mention in body copy as "a claim for added benefits or other benefit requests related to an existing service-connected disability."
-Include definition in another sentence, as a parenthetical, or set off with commas. ***[Danielle note: Revised to address defining in body copy.]***
+Include definition in another sentence, as a parenthetical, or set off with commas.
 - non-traditional: Hyphenate when preceding and modifying a noun.
 - nonpay: Do not hyphenate.
 - Note: Used to call special attention to something.
 It is bolded and never in all caps.
-- number: Spell out this word rather than using "No." or "#."
+- number: Spell out this word.
+Don't abbreviate to "No." or "#."

 ### O

 - original claim: Define on first mention in body copy as "your first claim for disability compensation."
-Include definition in another sentence, as a parenthetical, or set off with commas. ***[Danielle note: Revised to address defining in body copy.]***
+Include definition in another sentence, as a parenthetical, or set off with commas.

 ### P

-- PO Box: Do not use periods.
+- PO Box: Don't use periods.

-- patient: Use "person living with," as in "person living with diabetes" instead of "diabetes patient."
+- patient: Use "person living with," as in "person living with diabetes," instead of "diabetes patient."

 - percent: Use the symbol % rather than spelling it out, for scannability.

 - period of honorable service (not honorable period of service)

 - permanent disability, permanent and total disability: Define a "permanent disability" as "a disability that's not expected to improve" and define "permanent and total disability" as "a disability that we've rated as 100% disabling and that's not expected to improve."
-Include definition in another sentence, as a parenthetical, or set off with commas. **[@Beth, Danielle, Working Group - compare with entries for disability...]**  ***[Danielle note: Revised this and removed the separate "disability" entry because it was repetitive.]***
+Include definition in another sentence, as a parenthetical, or set off with commas.

 - Persian Gulf War era: Lowercase "era."

-***[Danielle note: Removed "physical or mental disorder" entry.
-I think we should revisit some of these terms against the latest site copy.]

 - post-9/11: We use the slash rather than the hyphen for 9/11 (*not* 9-11).
 For example, Post-9/11 GI Bill.

 - postservice: No hyphen.

-- Premium: Initial cap when used in the context of account level (for example: DS Logon Premium)
+- Premium: Initial cap when used in the context of account level (for example: DS Logon Premium account)

 - pre-discharge: Use a hyphen.